dblindrepo/VDT/vdt_converter/README.md

 To address these challenges, this directory provides the implementation of the constituent-to-dependency converter used in the semi-automatic construction pipeline of VDT.
 The converter transforms constituency trees into dependency structures through four major stages:

-1. **Head Identification** — determines the syntactic head of each constituent based on predefined Vietnamese-specific head rules.
+1. **Head identification** — identifies the head for each constituent node using head percolation rules tailored for Vietnamese.
-2. **Coordination Handling** — resolves coordination structures and assigns appropriate dependency relations.
+2. **Coordination handling** — identifies Vietnamese coordination structures and resolves them by assigning the first conjunct as the head and attaching shared dependents directly to it.
-3. **Dependency Label Assignment** — assigns labels for dependencies.
+3. **Dependency Labeling** - assigns one of 83 relation labels to each head–dependent arc based on POS tags, functional tags, and constituency tags.
-4. **NULL Element Processing** — handles traces and empty categories to preserve structural consistency.
+4. **NULL element processing** — handles empty categories tailored to Vietnamese syntactic features.

-The converter serves as the first core component of the semi-automatic annotation framework, producing the initial dependency treebank (**VDT Auto**) that is subsequently refined through manual revision and quality assurance procedures.
+The converter serves as the first core component of the semi-automatic annotation framework, producing the initial dependency treebank (**VDT Auto**) that is subsequently edited through a rigorous manual annotation.

 ---